lishenglilab/DRIVE/DRIVE_toy_example.md

 ## Toy dataset overview

 The toy data are located in the `test/` directory of the repository.
-They include a small drug file and several matched omics matrices.
+They include a small drug file and several matched molecular feature matrices.

 ```text
 test/